alexed1/LightningFlowComponents/flow_action_components/PlaySound/README.md

 ## Install this Component Into Your Org ##

 To use this, you must be a participant in the local Flow Actions pilot, aka the "Local Actions" pilot.
-[Learn more here](https://sites.google.com/view/flowunofficial/pilot-flow-action-components)
+[Learn more](https://sites.google.com/view/flowunofficial/pilot-flow-action-components)

 [Install this component](https://sites.google.com/view/flowunofficial/flow-action-components/play-sound).